-A traditional Croatian New Year’s Eve isn’t much different than the NYE celebrations in the other parts of the world.
+A traditional Croatian New Year’s Eve isn’t much different than the NYE celebrations in other parts of the world.
 Our customs include family gatherings and celebrations, dressing up in fancy clothes, decorations, a countdown to midnight, fireworks, champagne, and a toast.

 There are some old customs more focused on the New Year than New Year’s Eve.

 - People would say that your health condition would depend on who you first saw on New Year’s Day.

 - Everyone would wash their face in clean water with an apple in it.
-Some money would be put in the apple and that would bring good health and money throughout the whole next year.
+Some money would be put into the apple, and that would bring good health and money throughout the whole next year.

 - Children would go out first thing in the morning to congratulate everyone on the New Year.

-- There was a belief that everyone who travels on New Year’s Day will travel throughout the whole year.
+- There was a belief that everyone who travels on New Year’s Day would travel throughout the whole year.

 - There was an old belief that if a man visits your house first, it brings happiness.
 On the other hand, if a woman comes, this brings bad luck.
 It’s a pretty sexist custom, to say the least.

 - Also, people used to bake feathers into cakes.
 It was believed that the owner of the first feather to burn would be the first to die.
 BONKERS.

-- If someone borrows money on the New Year, then he will borrow the money the whole next year.
+- If someone borrows money on the New Year, then they will borrow the money during the whole next year.